 Birds must not be carried or held in the boot of a car.

 Care must be exercised to ensure that poultry are not subjected to unnecessary stress while awaiting slaughter.

 Birds must be slaughtered in a manner which minimises handling and stress.
 Acceptable slaughter methods include neck dislocation, decapitation or electrical stunning followed by bleeding out.

 Cages housing laying poultry are required to comply with requirements in the 2001 Code.

 The design and size of cage openings must be such that birds can be placed in them or removed from them without causing them injury or unnecessary suffering.
 Cages must have doors the full height and width of the cage front.
 Since 1995, larger cages have been introduced and their doors must open either to the full width or to a width of 50cm or 19.7”.

 The floor must be constructed to provide support for each forward pointing toe.

 As a guide to farmers on how to apply this requirement the AEIA provided the following information in 1995;

-Is the distance between the widest spaced cage floor support wires within the cage area equal to or less than 5.1cm or 2 inches?
+The distance between the widest spaced cage floor support wires within the cage area should equal to or less than 5.1 cm or 2 inches.

 Multi tiered cages must be arranged so that: